Having Trouble Logging in to Your Checkmarq Student Account?

 Students who cannot obtain bank evidence can submit a larger verification deposit of $5,000.
 If you do not become a Marquette F-1 student, $4,500 is refundable.
 Students who are sponsored by their home government or who have evidence of other external scholarships do not need to provide bank evidence.

 Once your deposit and financial verification are received, OIE will reserve your place at Marquette University and issue your Certificate of Eligibility (Form I-20) for your U.S. F-1 student visa.
-Please notify OIE of your correct mailing address, especially if it has changed since you submitted your Marquette application.
+Please verify your correct mailing address in your Application Account, especially if it has changed since you submitted your Marquette application.

 Students Transferring F-1 Status: If you currently have F-1 status, you must arrange to transfer your F-1 status to Marquette.
 Complete the F-1 Transfer History Form in consultation with the Designated School Official at your current school.
 Your “Pending Transfer” I-20 will be sent to you after the History Form is received and after your SEVIS record has been released to Marquette.

 Complete the housing application by logging into your CheckMarq student account and clicking on the Next Step link and “Select Housing Preferences.”
 After you have paid your deposit, the housing forms will be unlocked.
 Keep the following in mind:

 To better plan for our incoming class and allocate resources accordingly, you will be asked a small number of questions about yourself.
 The information collected will be used in aggregate and not individually identifiable.
 Complete the demographic survey through the Next Step link by answering each question as you are best able.

 Submit the required immunization and tuberculosis forms online through Checkmarq and the Next Step link.
 Once you select "I am ready," all health forms will unlock.
 The university will suspend course registration if this information is not submitted.

 What you will need for the online immunization form: